Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Skeleton Regression Framework

 \section{Skeleton Regression Framework}

 ~~~~In this section, we introduce the skeleton regression framework.
 Given design vectors $\set{\bx_i}_{i=1}^n$ where $\bx_i \in \calX \subseteq \RR^d$ for each $i$ and the corresponding responses $\set{Y_i}_{i=1}^n$ in $\RR$, a traditional regression approach is to estimate the regression function $m(\bx) = \EE(Y|X = \bx)$.
 However, the ambient dimension $d$ can be large while the covariates are distributed around some low-dimensional manifold structures.
 In this case, $\calX$ can be the union of several disjoint components with different manifold structures, and the regression function can have discontinuous changes from one component to another.
 To handle such geometrically structured data, we approach the regression task by first representing the sample covariate space with a graph, which we call the \textit{skeleton}, to summarize the manifold structures.
-We then focus on the regression function over the skeleton graph, which incorporates the covariate geometry in a dimension-independent way.
+We then focus on the regression function over the skeleton graph as a surrogate estimator to the true regression function (defined in Equation \ref{eq::projectedRegression}), which incorporates the covariate geometry in a dimension-independent way.

 We illustrate our regression framework on the simulated Two Moon data in Figure \ref{fig::ex1}.
 The covariates of the Two Moon data consist of two $2$-dimensional clumps with intrinsically 1-dimensional curve structure, and the regression response increases polynomially with the angle and the radius (Figure \ref{fig::ex1} (a)).
 We construct the skeleton presentation to summarize the geometric structure (Figure \ref{fig::ex1} (b,c) ) and project the covariates onto the skeleton.
 The regression function on the skeleton is estimated using kernel smoothing (Section \ref{sec::skelkernel}, illustrated in Figure \ref{fig::ex1} (d) ) and linear spline (Section \ref{sec::lspline}, illustrated in Figure \ref{fig::ex1} (e)).

 The estimated regression function can be used to predict new projected covariates.
 We summarize the overall procedure in Algorithm \ref{alg::Skelreg}.